Asian shares rise on optimism about US-China trade deal

-TOKYO (AP) — Asian shares were rising Thursday amid renewed hopes a U.S. trade deal with China may be nearing, despite tough recent talk from President Donald Trump.
+TOKYO (AP) — Asian shares were mostly higher Thursday amid renewed hopes a U.S. trade deal with China may be near, despite recent tough talk from President Donald Trump.

-Shares on Wall Street finished higher, with the gains snapped a three-day losing streak for the S&P 500.
+Shares on Wall Street finished higher, with gains snapping a three-day losing streak for the S&P 500.
 The U.S. market has swung sharply for months on every hint of progress about talks between the world’s largest economies, and Asian regional indexes have tended to reflect those fluctuations.

 In the latest development, Bloomberg News reported that U.S. negotiators expect a “Phase 1” trade agreement to be completed before U.S. tariffs are set to rise on Chinese products Dec.
 15.